mdugg/folio22/README.md

 # folio22
-Product Design and UX porfolio of work done for CommentSold; in the social commerce space
+Product Design and UX porfolio of work done for CommentSold; projects for livestream e-commerce